top of page

 LAND AKNOWLEDGEMENT

-The Black Hills Playhouse acknowledges that our program resides on the ancestral lands of the Cheyenne and Octi Sakowin.
+Theatre 605 Black Hills Playhouse acknowledges that our program resides on the ancestral lands of the Cheyenne and Octi Sakowin.
 These lands, water, and waterways are the unceded territories and the homeland of the Lakota, the Dakota, and the Nakota Nations.
 The Playhouse is committed to reflecting the continued legacy of all the original peoples of South Dakota, including the Cheyenne River, Crow Creek, Flandreau Santee, Lower Brule, Sisseton-Wahpeton, Standing Rock, Yankton Sioux, Rosebud, and Oglala tribes.
 We acknowledge the harms of the past, are committed to improving relationships in the spirit of reconciliation, and appreciate the opportunity to live and learn on these traditional lands with mutual respect.

 DIVERSITY STATEMENT

-The Black Hills Playhouse is dedicated to creating an inclusive, equitable, and welcoming environment where theatre reflects and amplifies the full spectrum of the human experience.
+Theatre 605 is dedicated to creating an inclusive, equitable, and welcoming environment where theatre reflects and amplifies the full spectrum of the human experience.

 To achieve this we commit to: